alfarokaleyada/FE.Services-App/README.md

 # What the app will do.
   Provide online services to users.
 The first stage of the website is provided architectural services to users

+# Stage One: Providing 2D and 3D design and drawing services for interior and exterior design for users

         User able to create account
         User able to make requests for drawing or suggestion User able to upload files to website